-Dr. Gilbert was born and raised in Western Kansas.
+Dr. Harry Gilbert was born and raised in Western Kansas.
 He attended Fort Hays State University and married his wife, Mary, in 1967.
 He was accepted as a three-year candidate at the University of Missouri at Kansas City School of Dentistry.
 Upon graduation from UMKC in 1971, he was accepted as a general practice intern in the U.S. Public Health Service Hospital in New Orleans.
-After serving two years with the public health service., Dr. Gilbert opened a private dental practice in Plainville, Kansas.
+After serving two years with the public health service, Dr. Gilbert opened a private dental practice in Plainville, Kansas.
 After seven years of general dentistry practice, he was accepted as an oral and maxillofacial surgery resident at the Veterans Administration Medical Center in Detroit, Mich.
-Upon completing his residency in 1983, Dr. Gilbert opened a specialty practice OMS in Great Bend, Kansas.
+Upon completing his residency in 1983, Dr. Gilbert opened an OMS specialty practice in Great Bend, Kansas.

 In 1985, Dr. Gilbert accepted a position as oral and maxillofacial surgeon at the Michael E. DeBakey VA Medical Center and moved to Houston with his wife and two sons.
 He was appointed as associate professor in the Department of Oral and Maxillofacial Surgery at The University of Texas Health Science Center at Houston (UTHealth) School of Dentistry and would spend the next 29 years treating VA Hospital patients and training OMS and general practice residents in the art of oral and maxillofacial surgery.